 We expect a lot from our health professionals.
 They have demanding positions, and when making decisions that will affect the health and well-being of their patients, there is no room for error.
 However, they are human, and can succumb to stress and burnout, emotional or mental illness, and behavioral issues and addictions like everyone else.
 The difference is, healthcare occupations are considered “safety sensitive” positions, and if health professionals are experiencing potentially impairing illnesses, it may directly impact the safety of the patients they care for.

-Health professionals who are experiencing mental health or substance use illnesses are individuals who have dedicated their lives to helping others and are now in need of care themselves.
+Health professionals who are experiencing symptoms of mental health or substance use illnesses are individuals who have dedicated their lives to helping others and are now in need of care themselves.
 If left untreated or if under-treated, these illnesses can place even the finest clinicians and their patients at risk.
 SD regulatory boards acknowledge a primary concern for public safety.
 Each Health Board may conduct a HPAP in accordance with SDCL 36-2A.

 Midwest Health Management Services (MWHMS) holds agreements with the SD Boards of Nursing, Dentistry, Pharmacy, Optometry, Nursing Facility Administrators, and Addiction & Prevention Professionals to operate their HPAP programs.

 In addition to voluntary participation, HPAP also provides a track for mandatory disciplinary participation when a health professional's mental health or substance use disorder requires recovery management and/or practice limitations.